wxt-dev/wxt/docs/guide/resources/faq.md

 Both issues have the same fix: tell the library to put elements inside the `ShadowRoot`, not outside it.
 See the details above for more information and example fixes for each problem.

+## My content script UI looks too big or too small on certain websites

+If your `createShadowRootUi` looks correct on most sites but appears at the wrong size on others (e.g., Reddit), the issue is likely caused by `rem` units.
+The `rem` unit is relative to the `<html>` element's `font-size`, which lives outside the Shadow DOM.
+When a website overrides it, your UI scales incorrectly.

+The fix is to convert `rem` units to `px` at build time using a PostCSS plugin.
+See the [Shadow Root section in Content Scripts](/guide/essentials/content-scripts#shadow-root) for the full solution.

 ## Does WXT provide docs for LLMs?

 Yes, WXT's documentation provides markdown files based on the [the /llms.txt proposal](https://llmstxt.org/).